SafaSelim/bluposREST/README.md

 # REST Service for BluPOS app.

-On terminal run:
+To start the application run the command below:
-  mvnw spring-boot:run
+  > mvnw spring-boot:run